Your source to the latest insights on what's trending in the HR arena - Recruitment, Talent Assessments, Employee Surveys and Training.

 Conducting Effective Interviews for Senior-Level Executives

 Hiring is an important part of any business but it becomes essentially important when you are hiring a senior executive.
 Conventionally HRs are trained to hire junior/ fresher workers.
 While interviewing candidates for high executive positions like CEO, CMO or Managing Director (MD) your modus operandi needs to be changed.
-This is also a test of your competence as a hiring manager.
+This is also a test of your competence as a hiring manager with HR training.

 But why are interviews important?